soabhaynu/soabhaynu/README.md

 ---

-  <summary><b>About me</b></summary>
+## 👋 About Me

 I'm a Software Engineer with 9+ years of experience building scalable distributed systems and search infrastructure.
 I work on a search optimization engine focused on relevance, latency, and cost-efficient performance.

   <br/>